 Caring For Sensitive Teeth

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 This should not last long, but only if plaque is removed daily.
 If the mouth is not kept clean the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive, we recommend a medicated toothpaste or mouth rinse containing special forms of fluoride made especially for sensitive teeth.
+Two effective rinses are ACT and Phos-Flur; both available over the counter at pharmacies.

 Choosing Oral Hygiene Products